Chinese Taishan accidents and incidents

 With injuries were reported 20 passengers (8 with broken bones).
 When the crew managed to restore one of all 4 diesel engines, the ship continued to call port Cagliari (Sardinia Island) arriving early morning on Feb 15.

 The ship was carrying a total of 477 passengers plus 313 crew.
 Among the reported damages were broken tableware, lounge and cabin furniture, TVs.

-(MS Olympic Voyager) During Caribbean cruise (itinerary January 15 - February 3), the ship reported a total of 35 passengers and 5 crew suffering from Noro virus symptoms (stomach cramps, vomiting and diarrhea).
+(MS Olympic Voyager) During the Caribbean cruise (itinerary January 15 - February 3), the ship reported a total of 35 passengers and 5 crew suffering from Norovirus symptoms (stomach cramps, vomiting and diarrhoea).
 All sick were quarantined to their cabins.

 The ship was on an 18-day voyage from Port Everglades (Fort Lauderdale FL) to Houston TX.

-(MS Olympic Voyager) In October 9, 2002, after experiencing minor hull damage (portside, below waterline), the vessel was out of service for 3 weeks for repairs.
+(MS Olympic Voyager) On October 9, 2002, after experiencing minor hull damage (port side, below the waterline), the vessel was out of service for 3 weeks for repairs.
 The damage was caused when the ship attempted to avoid collision with another vessel and ran aground.

 You can add more details on reported here accident or submit new / your own Chinese Taishan ship incident ("Cruise Minus" report) via CruiseMapper's contact form.